pranayjoshi/openlayer_wms_map/README.md

 # Code Difference(WMS(Reflector) VS WMS(Standard))
-Here I will just provide you the code with the same function but one with (WMS(Reflector)) and one with (WMS(Standard)) They Display the image set to display the feature for ``` pranay:IND_pj ``` (NOTE: Both code are made by Pranay)
+Here I will just provide you the code with the same function but one with (WMS(Reflector)) and one with (WMS(Standard)) They Display the image set to display the feature for ``` pranay:IND_pj ``` (NOTE: Both code are made in a contribution to OSGeo)
 ### WMS(Standard)
 ```
 <!doctype html>